opendilab/DI-engine/nervex/docs/source/best_practice/random_seed.rst

         if use_cuda and torch.cuda.is_available():
             torch.cuda.manual_seed(seed)

-For collect or evaluator envs, If only one seed is given, nervex will generate an increasing list of random seeds as the seeds for that set of envs.
+For collector or evaluator envs, If only one seed is given, nervex will generate an increasing list of random seeds as the seeds for that set of envs.

 .. code:: python